missionpinball/mpf-docs/install/index.rst

 ============================

 Installing MPF is fairly straightforward.
-It can be used on Windows, Mac, or Linux, on both Intel x86 and ARM processors, and in 64-bit and 32-bit systems.
+It can be used on Windows, Mac, or Linux, on both Intel x86 and ARM processors, and in 64-bit and 32-bit systems (see :doc:`/hardware/computer/index` for details).

 Installing MPF for the first time
 ---------------------------------